sierradavis/sierradavis/README.md

 ### My Name is Sierra 👋

-I am a Data Scientist at the Children’s Mercy Research Institute.
-I use data science methods to answer challenging research questions.
+Hi!
+I am a Data Scientist working in the healthcare industry.
+I currently focus on ML algorithms to help identify meaningful PCP matches for patients.
 I have a background in medical informatics programming, data integration and data analysis.
 I have several years of experience designing, developing, and owning analyses supporting use cases such as quality improvement, statistical analysis, and research.
 As a leader, I continuously develop my skills to increase my capabilities to serve my stakeholders and team.

 I am also passionate about supporting initiatives that strive to improve diversity within the data science community.
 Outside of work, I love to spend time with my family.
 Feel free to contact me to connect.